How to be less awkward

 What does it mean to be awkward?

-That last part—“established social norms and standards”—brings us to a key point: awkwardness is usually defined in opposition to normalcy.
+Awkwardness is usually defined in opposition to normalcy.
 And what’s “normal” is based on social context.
-That means no one is awkward 100% of the time—their feelings of awkwardness, and others’ judgment of them as such, vary from situation to situation, environment to environment, culture to culture, and so forth.
+That means no one is awkward 100% of the time—perceptions of awkwardness vary from social situation to social situation, culture to culture, and so forth.

 Phew.
-Who knew this was such a deep topic?
+Who knew this would get so deep?
 Well, here’s where things get even deeper…

-In any case, whoever you are, and however you characterize yourself, you’re probably here because you want to be less awkward—or at least feel less awkward.
+In any case, however you characterize yourself, you’re probably here because you want to be less awkward—or at least feel less awkward.
 So, let’s begin there: with the feeling.

 The pains of feeling awkward

-• Worried that people don’t seem interested in talking to you.
+• Worried that people aren’t interested in talking to you

 What about awkward workplace conversations?